 An accident is defined as an unfortunate event often the result of carelessness or ignorance.
 An unforeseen and unplanned event or circumstance usually resulting in an unfavorable outcome.

-There are some key words in these definitions: unplanned, unforeseen, unfortunate, unfavorable and most importantly POTENTIAL!
+Key words to note in these definitions are unplanned, unforeseen, unfortunate, unfavorable, and most importantly, potential.

 For an unplanned or unforeseen event to take place, there must be potential.
-Complacency and taking things for granted are causes of a tremendous number of injuries each year.
-Recognizing hazards and doing something about them is everyone’s responsibility!
+Complacency and taking things for granted cause many injuries each year.
+Everyone is responsible to recognize hazards and take action to prevent injury.